yehaha9876/gitlab/doc/ci/yaml/README.md

 **Manual actions are considered to be write actions, so permissions for protected branches are used when user wants to trigger an action.
-In other words, in order to trigger a manual action assigned to a branch that the pipeline is running for, user needs to have ability to push to this branch.**
+In other words, in order to trigger a manual action assigned to a branch that the pipeline is running for, user needs to have ability to merge to this branch.**

 ### environment